PRIDE-Archive/ms-data-core-api/README.md

 Note: you need to change the version number to the latest version.

 For developers, the latest source code is available from our SVN repository.

-# Getting Help

-If you have questions or need additional help, please contact the PRIDE Helpdesk at the EBI: pride-support at ebi.ac.uk (replace at with @).

-Please send us your feedback, including error reports, improvement suggestions, new feature requests and any other things you might want to suggest to the PRIDE team.

-# This library has been used in:

-* Wang, R., Fabregat, A., Ríos, D., Ovelleiro, D., Foster, J. M., Côté, R. G., ... & Vizcaíno, J. A. (2012).
-PRIDE Inspector: a tool to visualize and validate MS proteomics data.
-Nature biotechnology, 30(2), 135-137.
-[PDF File](http://www.nature.com/nbt/journal/v30/n2/pdf/nbt.2112.pdf), [Pubmed Record](http://www.ncbi.nlm.nih.gov/pubmed/22318026)
-* Vizcaíno, J. A., Côté, R. G., Csordas, A., Dianes, J. A., Fabregat, A., Foster, J. M., ... & Hermjakob, H. (2013).
-The PRoteomics IDEntifications (PRIDE) database and associated tools: status in 2013.
-Nucleic acids research, 41(D1), D1063-D1069.
-[PRIDE-Archive](http://www.ebi.ac.uk/pride/archive/)

 How to use ms-data-core-api
 ===============